scrow/WX4AKQ_Offline_Tools/README.md

 The template will automatically set the destination e-mail address and attach a small XML file containing your report.
 Do not alter the e-mail address or remove the file attachment.

-# Running from a Local Web Browser
+# Running from a Local Web Server

-The forms incldued in this project can also be accessed through a local web browser.
+The forms incldued in this project can also be accessed through a local web server.
 In this configuration, there are four ways to get reports to the SKYWARN team:

 1. Reports can be staged in a queue folder and either:
 	a.
 Uploaded to the SKYWARN server once Internet access is restored using a built-in uploader tool; or,